 Story by Erik Potter

-But before all of that she was a freshman at Monmouth College in Monmouth, Illinois, and she felt very much like an imposter.
+Long before Amanda Purchase Roberts helped shape, manage and lead a successful student internship program at Mizzou, she was a freshman at Monmouth College in Monmouth, Illinois, and she felt very much like an imposter.

 Purchase Roberts was a first-generation college student, and she wasn’t sure she belonged at the private, liberal-arts college among students who weren’t necessarily smarter than her but seemed far more confident.